3. Environment Abstraction Layer¶

 The EAL creates a host thread to poll the UIO device file descriptors to detect the interrupts.
 Callbacks can be registered or unregistered by the EAL functions for a specific interrupt event and are called in the host thread asynchronously.
 The EAL also allows timed callbacks to be used in the same way as for NIC interrupts.

-In DPDK PMD, the only interrupts handled by the dedicated host thread are those for link status change, i.e. link up and link down notification.
+The only interrupts supported by the DPDK Poll-Mode Drivers are those for link status change, i.e. link up and link down notification.

 The EAL PCI device blacklist functionality can be used to mark certain NIC ports as blacklisted, so they are ignored by the DPDK.
 The ports to be blacklisted are identified using the PCIe* description (Domain:Bus:Device.Function).